-Protective though, the skull is a rigid, non-compressible limiting element for the intracranial contents.
-The intracranial space of about 1700 ml is distributed as follows: Brain parenchyma about 1400 ml, blood 150 ml and CSF about 150 ml.
-The brain parenchyma, blood, minimal interstitial fluid with CSF is all in a balanced flexible dynamic equilibrium state.
-If any of them increases, the others compensate.
+The skull is a rigid, non-compressible limiting element for the intracranial contents.
+The intracranial space of about 1700 ml is distributed as follows: Brain parenchyma 1400 ml, blood 150 ml, and CSF about 150 ml.
+These intracranial elements are all in a balanced, yet flexible, dynamic state of equilibrium.
+If anyone of these elements changes, the others compensate for the change.
 This principle has been formally addressed as the Monro-Kellie doctrine.
-However, decompensation of this intimate balance leading to raised intracranial pressure as in presence of SOL (space occupying lesion as tumors), hydrocephalus (increase in CSF component) and extra-axial blood aggregation as in trauma and brain hemorrhage has abysmal effects on cerebral perfusion leading to ischemia and parenchymal damage.
+However, decompensation of this balance, leading to raised intracranial pressure, such as in cases of space-occupying lesions, hydrocephalus (increase in CSF component), and extra-axial blood aggregation, as in trauma and brain hemorrhage, has abysmal effects on cerebral perfusion, leading to ischemia and parenchymal damage.

-Cerebral blood flow autoregulation, in normal circumstances, ensures adequate cerebral perfusion over a wide range of intracranial pressure.
-Autoregulation is often impaired in the presence of intracranial SOL, trauma and infection.
+In normal circumstances, cerebral blood flow autoregulation ensures adequate cerebral perfusion over a wide range of intracranial pressure.
+Autoregulation is often impaired if there are intracranial space-occupying lesions, trauma, or infection.

 Raised intracranial pressure calls for rapid emergent co-ordinated management.

-Anesthesia drugs have varied effects on intracranial pressure.
-In the face of impaired autoregulation and deranged systemic parameters, normally perfectly safe anesthetic agents, like analgesics and sedatives, can also lead to major changes in intracranial pressure, cerebral blood flow and cerebral metabolism.
-Inappropriate naïve use of these drugs can cause patient deterioration.
+Anesthesia drugs have variable effects on intracranial pressure.
+In the face of impaired autoregulation, some analgesics and sedatives can also lead to major changes in intracranial pressure, cerebral blood flow, and cerebral metabolism.
+Inappropriate naïve use of these drugs can lead to clinical deterioration.

 Cardiovascular diseases are the leading cause of mortality.
-Cardiac disease like ischemic heart disease, arrhythmias and severe vascular diseases like aortic stenosis, can lead to heart failure and eventually cardiac arrest.
+Cardiac disease, such as ischemic heart disease and arrhythmias, and severe vascular diseases like aortic stenosis, can lead to heart failure and eventually cardiac arrest.

-The Advance Cardiac Life Support (ACLS) guidelines published in 2015 and valid through to 2020, determine emergent cardiac management.
-As per the protocol, the surgeon is responsible for CPR (cardio-pulmonary resuscitation) and the anesthesiologist for managing the drug administration and patient monitoring.
-The latter is inclusive of ECG interpretation, monitoring oxygen saturation, end-tidal carbon dioxide and checking for signs of airway obstruction and respiratory issues.
+The Advanced Cardiac Life Support (ACLS) guidelines published in 2015 (valid through 2020), provide a protocol to initiate resuscitation.
+In the OR, the surgeon is responsible for initiating CPR (cardio-pulmonary resuscitation), and the anesthesiologist will manage drug administration and patient monitoring.
+The latter includes interpreting ECG, monitoring oxygen saturation and end-tidal carbon dioxide, and checking for signs of airway obstruction and respiratory issues.

-Atrial arrhythmias are common, usually benign and often managed without taking recourse to the management of cardiac arrest.
+Atrial arrhythmias are common, usually benign, and often managed without resorting to cardiac arrest management.

 Some salient features of ACLS pertinent to anesthesiology are as follows:

-- Extracorporeal CPR can prolong viability if rapidly implemented.
+- Extracorporeal CPR can prolong viability if implemented soon after cardiac arrest

-- Avoidance of immediate correction of hypotension is recommended during post-cardiac arrest care.
+- Avoiding immediate correction of hypotension is recommended during post-cardiac arrest care

-- In absence of hypoxia or respiratory distress, oxygen administration is rather to be withheld in patients with acute coronary syndrome.
+- Without hypoxia or respiratory distress, oxygen administration should be withheld in cases of acute coronary syndrome